 Trading options is not the same as trading stocks in startups or scaleups since options have various features.
 Before trading options, you should familiarise yourself with the language and ideas involved.

-Options are financial derivatives, which means that their value is determined by the underlying investment or stock.
+Options are financial derivatives, which means that the underlying investment or stock determines their value.
 You are given an option to purchase or sell the underlying shares at a predetermined price, but not the responsibility to do so.

 You buy a piece of the firm that issued the stock when you buy one or more stock shares.
 The objective of stock investing is to purchase shares at a low price and then sell them at a higher one.